-- Other support schemes, including Recovery Loans, Self-Employed and Furlough
+- Other financial support schemes, including Recovery Loans, Self-Employed and Furlough

-More information and guidance about the re-opening of businesses COVID-Securely is available on our Open for Business page.
+More information and guidance about the operation of businesses safely during the pandemic is available on our Open for Business page.

 Historic Business Support Grants

-To view further information about these historic business support grants, please see Appendix B of - The Broxtowe Borough (BBC) Covid Business Grants Support Policy, Guidance Notes and Checklist (.pdf) (191KB) (Opens in a new window).
+To view further information about these historic business support grants, please see Appendix B of - The Broxtowe Borough (BBC) Covid Business Grants Support Policy, Guidance Notes and Checklist - July 2021 revision (.pdf) (229KB) (Opens in a new window).

-For information about the latest discretionary ARG scheme which is also closed, please see – Additional Restrictions Grant (ARG) Guidance, post April 2021 (.pdf) (152KB) (Opens in a new window).
+For information about the most recent discretionary Additional Restrictions Grant (ARG) scheme which is also closed, please see – Additional Restrictions Grant (ARG) Guidance, post April 2021 (.pdf) (152KB) (Opens in a new window).

 Details of grant amounts paid under these retired schemes can also be found here - Business Support Grants Payments Table (.pdf) (48.8KB) (Opens in a new window) .

 - Local Restrictions Support Grant (Open) - Tier 2, Oct 2020

 - Local Restrictions Support Grant (Closed) - Tier 3, Oct-Nov 2020

 - Tier 3 Closed and Tier 3 Open - from 2nd Dec to 16th Dec 2020